 The plant area will be reasonably close to the modular complex containing the accommodations, cafeteria, and mine offices.
 The main access will be controlled by a guardhouse, located close to Highway 6 with the weigh scales in close proximity.
-To minimize interference with haul road traffic, a separate access to the camp area will be provided.
+To minimize interference with haul road traffic, a separate access to the camp area will be provided around the Polishing Pond and the Dolomite Waste Rock Dump.